 - Employees: Conduct a daily self-assessment.
 Sick persons must stay home.
 This includes anyone exhibiting symptoms who is not yet diagnosed with an illness.
 Employees must follow appropriate policies for providing notice when sick.
 The university provides several leave and benefit options for our employees.
 If an employee shows up to work and has symptoms consistent with a COVID-19 illness, their supervisor must direct them to leave the workplace immediately and seek medical evaluation and COVID-19 testing, if deemed appropriate.
-Employees who come on university property while they have been directed to self-isolate or self-quarantine will be subject to discipline.

 Custodial staff have been trained on effective methods and provided protective equipment as needed for their jobs.

 - Custodial services spray classrooms nightly with a hospital-grade sanitizer using an electrostatic sprayer.
 The concentration is sufficient to kill the virus but low enough not to damage fabrics or corrode metal surfaces.
 The product is approved by the FDA and has long been utilized in hospitals.

 We have extended the classroom electrostatic anti-viral spraying to include shared spaces and private offices on our campuses on a regular basis.